 Start a New Tradition

-And after all is said, don’t forget to give thanks to your friends and family.
+And after all, is said, don’t forget to give thanks to your friends and family.
 Remember what is good in your life, no matter how small.
-We all have something to be thankful this holiday season; you just have to look for it.
+We all have something to be thankful for this holiday season; you just have to look for it.